cksajil/rainfall_monitor/TinyML_setup.md

 print(input_details)
 print(output_details)
 ```
-This will give elaborate details of the tflite models input and output such as input shape, output shape, quantization, sparsity etc. We have to make sure that the input tensor we pass in have the same shape and dtype (Float32 or Float64) as the tflite models input shape we just inspected.
+This will give elaborate details of the tflite models input and output such as input shape, output shape, quantization, sparsity etc. ***We have to make sure that the input tensor we pass in have the same shape and dtype (Float32 or Float64) as the tflite models input shape we just inspected***.

 Now we can pass the input tensor and get the output tensor.